 The profit motive of the drug companies parallels that of other industries and conflicts of interest (payments by drug companies) influence many researchers, contaminating their reporting in medical journals of drug safety and effectiveness.
 In addition, a large percentage of articles in medical journals are written by ghost writers working for the drug companies, not by the doctors whose names appear on the articles as the authors.
 Not surprisingly, the FDA, heavily pressured by the drug companies to approve their drugs, sometimes gets it wrong.

-Psychiatry’s commitment to treating mental disorders with prescription drugs began in 1980 when psychiatric leaders declared they had new scientific evidence that mental disorders are physical illnesses—brain diseases—and that they had drugs to treat these “diseases” safely and effectively.
-Their claims were false, but went unchallenged until 10 years later, when reviewers gained access to the data by filing a Freedom of Information request, discovering that there was no scientific evidence the drugs were effective beyond a placebo effect (a psychological effect).
+In 1980, psychiatric leaders declared they had new scientific evidence that mental disorders are physical illnesses.
+They stated they had drugs to treat these “brain diseases.”
+Their claims for a medical basis for the disorders and for the value of the drug treatments were false but went unchallenged until 10 years later when reviewers gained access to the data by filing a Freedom of Information request.
+They discovered that there was no evidence of a physical basis for the great majority of mental disorders (depression and the anxiety disorders); only for Down syndrome, dementia, and the organic disorders of alcohol and drug abuse.
+There was no accompanying evidence the drugs they were prescribing were effective beyond a placebo effect (a psychological effect).

 Despite the failure of these efforts to substantiate medical treatment, psychiatrists, primary care doctors, and the public favor prescription drug treatments for these diagnoses, rather than psychotherapy, believing their value has been confirmed.
 Rhetoric, not science, is determining mental health care.